- Canva’s ‘Makers And Shapers’ Report: The Designs That Defined 2020

 Women For The Win: The US Presidential Election

 The 2020 US Presidential election smashed the record books on a number of levels, with women being the biggest history-makers.
 A record number of women were elected to serve in the next US Congress, including at least six new women of color,(opens in a new tab or window) bringing the number to at least 51(opens in a new tab or window)— the highest figure on record.
 Leading the headlines and flooding social media feeds was the news of Vice-President elect Kamala Harris’s history-making win, who will be the first woman, the first Black American, and first Asian American to serve the second highest seat in the US office.

 Passionate advocates and everyday people from around the globe took to the design platform Canva to create templates campaigning and celebrating Harris’ history-making win.
 Kamala Harris’ victory was celebrated via social media platforms and communities worldwide, including her ancestral village, Thulasenthirapuram in Tamil Nadu, India.

 Protests against racial injustice were sparked across the US and the globe following the death of George Floyd on May 26, starting a new wave of the Black Lives Matter movement in 2020.
 People across the world turned to Canva to spread their messages through design, creating compelling social media posts and powerful infographics, advocating for change.

-Committed to championing diversity everywhere, Canva collaborated with a number of diverse photographers and designers to create a fresh library of free Black Lives Matter and Juneteenth content for the community, empowering people to share information and promote engaging messages through design.
+Committed to championing diversity everywhere, Canva collaborated with a number of diverse photographers and designers to create a fresh library of free Black Lives Matter and Juneteenth content(opens in a new tab or window) for the community, empowering people to share information and promote engaging messages through design.
 Over 330,000 Black Lives Matter and Juneteenth templates were downloaded via Canva in 2020.

 The top three most downloaded designs in 2020: